jessicaloreal/Compliance-Coding-Audit-Simulation/README.md

 This project uses **simulated clinical documentation and mock data** for educational and portfolio purposes.
 All scenarios are fictional but reflect realistic encounter structures and audit logic based on ICD-10-CM guidelines, CMS risk adjustment policy, and HIM best practices.

 ---

-## 📫 Contact

-For questions or collaboration:
-**Loreal** – HIM professional specializing in compliance, interoperability, and audit strategy